barrycarey/Speedtest-for-InfluxDB-and-Grafana/README.md

 ## Configuration

-Settings are loaded from the config.ini in the root of the project.

-If you wish to override the config location, set the SPEEDTEST_CONFIG environment variable with the path to the file
+Speedmon can be configured from a configuration file, environment variables or both.
+If the same setting is defined in both places the ENV variable takes priority

+### Configuring From .ini

+When initializing Speedmon looks for the SPEEDTEST_CONFIG ENV Variable to know what config file to load

 Storage backends are dynamically loaded based on what is in the config file.
 You can safely delete the sections for backends not in use.